azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ![CreateNewPhraseList](./images/CreateNewPhraseList.png)

-Further we will **add values to the `PizzaPhraseList`** with some **Pizza Type Samples e.g. Tonno, Salami, Pepperoni, Mozarella, Hawaii, Magaritha** as shown in the Screenshot below:
+Further we will **add values to the `PizzaPhraseList`** with some **Pizza Type Samples e.g. Tonno, Salami, Pepperoni, Mozarella, Hawaii, Magaritha** as shown in the Screenshot below. (*Go ahead and add in addition to that 5-10 other Pizza Types yourself*):

 ![alt text](./images/PizzaPhraseList.png)